-Although personnel can be the prime generator of electrostatic charge, automated manufacturing and test equipment also can pose an ESD problem.
-For example, an ESDS device may become charged from sliding down a component part feeder.
-If the device then contacts the insertion head or another conductive surface, a rapid discharge occurs from the device to the metal object - a Charged Device Model (CDM) event.
-If charging of the ESDS cannot be avoided - which is quite often the case in modern assembly lines due to the insulative IC packages - charge storage should be reduced by the use of ionizers.
-In addition, various production aids such as hand tools, tapes, or solvents can also be ESD concerns.
+Although personnel can be one of the prime generators of electrostatic charge, automated manufacturing and test equipment also can pose an ESD problem.
+For example, an ESDS item may become charged from sliding down a component part feeder.
+If the device then contacts the insertion head or another conductive surface, a rapid discharge occurs from the device to the metal object and a CDM event takes place.
+If charging of the ESDS item cannot be avoided - which is quite often the case in modern assembly lines due to the insulative IC packages - charge stored on packaging materials should be reduced by the use of ionizers.
+In addition, various production aids such as hand tools, tapes, or solvents can also be concerns when handling exposed ESDS items.

 Grounding is the primary means of controlling static charge on equipment and many production aids.
 Much electrical equipment is required by the National Electrical Code to be connected to the equipment ground (the green wire) in order to carry fault currents.
 This ground connection also will function for ESD control purposes.
-All electrical tools and equipment used to process ESD sensitive hardware require the 3 prong grounded type AC plug.
-Hand tools that are not electrically powered, i.e., pliers, wire cutters, and tweezers, are usually grounded through the ESD worksurface and the grounded person using the conductive/dissipative tools.
-Holding fixtures should be made of conductive or static dissipative materials when possible.
-Static dissipative materials are often suggested when very sensitive devices are being handled.
-A separate ground wire may be required for conductive or dissipative fixtures not in contact with an ESD worksurface or handled by a grounded person.
+All electrical tools and equipment used to process or handle ESDS items require the 3 prong grounded type AC plug.
+Hand tools that are not electrically powered, i.e., pliers, wire cutters, and tweezers, are usually grounded through the ESD protective worksurface and the grounded person using the conductive/dissipative tools.
+Holding fixtures should be made of conductive or static dissipative materials when possible; static dissipative materials are often suggested when very sensitive devices are being handled.
+A separate ground wire may be required for conductive or dissipative fixtures not in contact with an ESD protective worksurface or handled by a grounded person.
 For those items that are composed of insulative materials, the use of ionization or application of topical antistats may be required to control electrostatic charge generation and accumulation of static charges.